 But type-II collagen has a different chemical structure, meaning it can slip through the back door of the digestive process, maintain its chemical properties, and still offer you benefits.

-Collagen and Bone Health
+Collagen and Fat Loss

-Outside of that one study, you won’t find much about collagen improving your workout, helping with muscle gain or fat loss.
-You need to take more collagen than other forms of protein because it’s an incomplete protein (it doesn’t have the amino acid tryptophan).
+But here's the best reason: remember how you pay twice as much for collagen?
+Well, that's only half of the story.
+You not only pay more but you also need to take more collagen than other forms of protein because it’s an incomplete protein (it doesn’t have the amino acid tryptophan).
 And since most collagen products have smaller servings sizes of protein (about 10 grams compared to 20 grams in the usual whey product), there’s a more economical -- and more effective -- protein solution.